-Near operating frequency the emission spectrum is measured typically over 50 MHz span with and without injection signal.
+Near operating frequency the emission spectrum is measured typically over 50 MHz span.
 These data are taken with the DUT close to antenna and hence amplitudes are relative.
 The plots are shown in Figure 6.1.

 6.2 Effect of Supply Voltage Variation